rankbiased/rbstar/README.md

-# rbstar
+# rb*

-Rank-Biased Precision, Overlap, Recall, and Alignment
+A library to support Rank-Biased metrics such as Rank-Biased Precision, Overlap, Recall, and Alignment.

+Code coming soon, please stand by!